-The American Opportunity Tax Credit is worth \$2,500 in 2022.
+The American Opportunity Tax Credit is worth \$2,500 in 2023.
 It is now available for all four years of college, and it can be used to cover the cost of course materials.
-Income phaseout levels for the credit begin at \$160,000 of modified AGI for joint filers and \$80,000 of modified AGI for single filers in 2022.
-In addition, 40% of the credit is refundable, which could enable lower-income taxpayers to get money back from the IRS.
+Income phaseout levels for the credit begin at \$160,000-\$180,000 of modified AGI for joint filers and \$80,000-\$90,000 of modified AGI for single filers in 2023.
+In addition, 40% or \$1,000 of the credit is refundable, which could enable lower-income taxpayers to get money back from the IRS.

 The Lifetime Learning Credit, which applies to undergraduate study, as well as graduate and professional education pursuits, could be worth up to \$2,000.
-The Consolidated Appropriations Act (CAA) of 2021 changed the Lifetime Learning Credit by aligning its income phase out rule with the American Opportunity Tax Credit.
-For 2022, eligibility begins phasing out for joint filers with modified AGI above \$160,000 (\$80,000 for single filers).
-If a student qualifies for both credits in the same year, you may claim either credit, but not both.
+The Consolidated Appropriations Act (CAA) of 2021 changed the Lifetime Learning Credit by aligning its income phase out rule with the American Opportunity.

 If you cannot claim either credit because your income is too high, your child can take the full credit if he or she has sufficient taxable income.
 However, you will not be able to claim a dependency exemption for the child.
 Your savings, therefore, will be the amount of the credit less the tax benefit of the lost dependency exemption.
-But be aware that, based on your income, the exemption may be reduced.
+But, be aware that, based on your income, the exemption may be reduced.